Azure-Samples/digital-twins-explorer/README.md

 Clicking the settings cog in the top right corner allows the configuration of the following advanced features:
 1. Eager Loading: in the case the twins returned by a query have relationships to twins *not* returned by the query, this feature will load these missing twins before rendering the graph.
 1. Caching: this keeps a local cache of relationships and models in memory to improve query performance.
 These caches are cleared on any write operations on the relevant components (or on browser refresh).
 1. Console & Output windows: these are hidden by default.
-The console window enables the use of simple shell functions for workign with the graph.
+The console window enables the use of simple shell functions for working with the graph.
 The output window shows a diagnostic trace of operations.
 1. Number of layers to expand: when double clicking on a node, this number indicates how many layers of relationships to fetch.
 1. Expansion direction: when double clicking on a node, this indicates which kinds of relationships to follow when expanding.